GRIDAPPSD/app-deconfliction/competing-apps/README.md

 <ol>
 <li>
-You must have the dockerized GridAPPS-D platform running that is available from <https://github.com/GRIDAPPSD/gridappsd-docker>.
+You must have the dockerized GridAPPS-D platform running that is available from <https://github.com/GRIDAPPSD/gridappsd-python>.
 Follow documentation there if you are unfamiliar with running the platform.
 </li>

 <li>
-An updated version of the IEEE 123 node model defining battery and solar PV devices that is not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.
+An updated version of the IEEE 123 node model defining battery and solar PV devices not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.

 SHIVA, please insert here how to get and install the updated model!